+Exploratory

+Advanced

+Engineering

+Operational systems

-Exploratory Advanced Engineering Operational systems The financial information for each of the above four areas should also include the amounts for the following technical areas.
+The financial information for each of the above four areas should also include the amounts for the following technical areas.

-Aerodynamics and design

-Propulsion

-Stability and control

-Structures

-Avionics

-Operational support systems
+Aerodynamics and design Propulsion Stability and control Structures Avionics Operational support systems

-Further detail is needed on an individual-agency basis concerning the same four areas (exploratory, etc.).
+Further detail is needed on an individual-agency basis concerning the same four areas (Exploratory, etc.).
 Since the detail will vary from agency to agency, the following example has been provided to indicate the general level of detail desired.
-The Committee has emphasized that this example serves to indicate the general level of structure needs and that they may not need detailed information about all the individual programs and projects listed.
-However, they need the information on selected projects, e.g., V/STOL development, Aircraft propulsion technology, and others at the time they evaluate similar work in National Aeronautics and Space Administration (NASA).